A receptionist usually greets people before anyone else does.

 Las Vegas Grand Hotel, NV | January 2025 – Present

-- Answer phone calls and respond to inquiries about hotel amenities and services.
+- Answer phone calls and provide helpful information about hotel offerings and local spots.

-- Maintain guest accounts, process payments, and provide billing assistance.
+- Maintain accurate guest records, process transactions, and support billing activities as needed.

 Front Desk Assistant